• SCVO

 • Full time

-Do you bring a strong track record of strategic leadership in health and social care, coupled with an unwavering commitment to person centred support?
+Are you an ambitious, values driven leader with a health and social care background who's ready to grow in a senior role and make a real impact?
 If so, this could be the opportunity that shapes the next chapter of your career.

-We are looking for an exceptional, forward thinking leader to join us as Director of Operations and Impact (south) on a full time, permanent basis.
-This is a key role within our Executive Leadership Team, offering the opportunity to shape operational excellence, strengthen organisational impact and influence the future of social care across Scotland.
+We are looking for a forward thinking leader to join us as Associate Director on a full time, permanent basis.
+This is a key role within our Senior Leadership Team.

 This is a hybrid working role, with an expectation of regular, meaningful engagement across our offices and services.
-You will therefore ideally be located within reasonable reach of one of our key hubs in Glasgow, Airdrie, Dumbarton or Irvine.
+You will therefore ideally be located within reasonable reach of one of our key hubs in Irvine or Dumbarton.

 This is an exciting time to join Cornerstone as we deliver our new strategic plan, Improving Lives Together, built around the following organisational priorities: